EnviroDIY/ModularSensors/README.md

 - [AWS IoT Core](https://envirodiy.github.io/ModularSensors/class_a_w_s___io_t___publisher.html)
   - Unlike all other publishers, the connection to IoT Core supports a callback on received data and functions to publish custom messages and subscribe to custom topics.
 - [AWS S3](https://envirodiy.github.io/ModularSensors/class_s3_presigned_publisher.html)
-  - The S3 publiisher requires you to provide a function that will return an updated pre-signed URL to publish to.
+  - The S3 publisher requires you to provide a function that will return an updated pre-signed URL to publish to.
   - The S3 publisher does **NOT** publish any sensor data by default.
 It is intended for publishing images.